Fourth Wing: Plot summary

-As she prepares to cross the parapet, which is necessary for new cadets, Violet becomes friends with fellow cadet Rhiannon Matthias.
-Violet crosses the parapet and narrowly avoids being thrown to her death by the violent cadet Jack Barlowe, who vows to kill her personally.
-She meets Xaden Riorson, a third-year student with a rebellion relic whose father was executed by Violet's mother.
-In Basgiath, she reunites with her childhood friend and longtime crush Dain Aetos, second-year cadet who worries for her safety and suggests she move to the Scribe Quadrant, but she refuses, knowing her mother will stop her.
-Violet joins Rhiannon in Fourth Wing under Xaden's command, with Dain as their squad leader, and learns Dain's signet allows him to view memories of those he touches, which she agrees to keep secret.
+As punishment for a rebellion that General Sorrengail had put down years earlier, the rebels' children were branded with marks called relics and forced to enter Basgiath's Riders Quadrant.
+Violet learns that these 'marked ones' may seek revenge on her because of her family.
+Upon entering the War College, Violet is nearly thrown to her death by violent cadet Jack Barlowe, who vows to kill her.
+She meets the infamous Xaden Riorson, a third-year student with a rebellion relic whose father was executed by General Sorrengail.
+In Basgiath, Violet reunites with her childhood friend and longtime crush Dain Aetos, a second-year cadet.
+Violet joins Fourth Wing under Xaden's command, with Dain as their squad leader.